CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would actually say: 'security review', 'OWASP', 'XSS', 'SQL injection', 'CSRF', 'authentication', 'authorization', 'secrets management', 'input validation', 'secure coding' are all terms developers naturally use.
+Excellent coverage of natural trigger terms users would say: 'security review', 'OWASP', 'XSS', 'SQL injection', 'CSRF', 'authentication', 'authorization', 'secrets management', 'input validation', 'secure coding'.
+These are all terms a user would naturally use when seeking security help.

 3 / 3